NKU-MobFly-Robotics/SPTG-LCC/README.md

 ```
 Assuming the folder where the code is downloaded locally is：
 **/home/wyw/SPTG-LCC**

+Check the folder where you cloned the code and replace the following command：**/home/wyw/SPTG-LCC**
 ### 2. Docker images download

 ### 3. catkin_make